Abandoned & Little-Known Airfields:

 The Shandin Hills Airport evidently closed (for reasons unknown) at some point between 1941-42,

-as it was no longer depicted on the June 1942 11M Regional Aeronautical Chart (according to Chris Kennedy).
+as it was no longer depicted on the April 1942 LA Sectional Chart.

 Shandin Hills Airport was still depicted on the 1942 USGS topo map (courtesy of Kevin Walsh).